painless-php/filesystem/readme.md

 ## TODO

-Filesystem::findUpwards() // support providing filepath and then dirname() Filesystem::findDownwards() // ^
+* Filesystem::findUpwards() // support providing filepath and then dirname()
+* Filesystem::findDownwards() // ^
-FilesystemObject::getRelativePath() should work with both children and parent paths
+* FilesystemObject::getRelativePath() should work with both children and parent paths
+* FilesystemObject::getAbsolutePath() needs a rewrite

+* FileLine::writeContent() is really inefficient.
+Support in-memory modification?

-RecursiveFilesystemIterator
+* RecursiveFilesystemIterator
     * support exclusion of files (support patterns?)
     * fix skipDirectory (support levels?)

-Use iterator for Directory recursive deleteContents Use iterator for Directory recursive copy
+* Use iterator for Directory recursive deleteContents
+* Use iterator for Directory recursive copy

-ComposerJson class
+* ComposerJson class
-Env editable class
+* Env editable class

 * Make sure that proper errors are thrown when trying to operate on a non-existent file
 * Make sure that permission errors throw correct exceptions